 If you like, before your pet dog or cat checks out, our in-house professional groomer can give your pet a bath for you too, so they are in tip-top shape when you pick them up.

 - Cat Condominium Boarding – Quiet and Comfortable

 - Doggie Day Care

-Every patient in our boarding center is assigned a technician who reviews his/her health status daily to ensure he/she is thriving while in our care.
-For clients who would like updates throughout their pet’s stay, we are happy to call, email or text to let you know how your pet is doing.
-We can accommodate boarding stays for any duration at the Animal Clinic of Billings and we offer dog and cat runs of all sizes from large to small.
+If you would like to receive updates on your pet throughout their stay with us, we are happy to call, email or text you so that you may know how your pet dog or cat is doing at all times.
+Additionally, we can accommodate boarding stays for any duration at the Animal Clinic of Billings, and we offer dog and cat runs of all sizes from large to small.

 Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your pet as happy and healthy as they can be.

 Call the Animal Clinic of Billings to schedule a bath or grooming appointment with us for your dog or cat today!

 - 24 HOUR EMERGENCY CLINIC